 Adnan Syed asks Maryland appellate court to reconsider decision to reinstate murder conviction

-BALTIMORE — Adnan Syed is asking the Appellate Court of Maryland to reconsider its decision to reinstate his murder conviction and life sentence, saying the judges who rendered the opinion last month failed to apply an important legal analysis.
+BALTIMORE — Adnan Syed is asking the Appellate Court of Maryland to reconsider its decision to reinstate his murder conviction and life sentence, arguing that the judges who rendered the opinion last month failed to apply an important legal analysis.

+Syed, who was convicted in the 1999 killing of Hae Min Lee, his ex-girlfriend, has been free since last September when a Baltimore Circuit Court judge threw out his conviction.
+Syed has maintained his innocence of the crime through two trials, several appeals and the immensely popular “Serial” podcast.

-In an opinion March 28, two of the three judges on the state’s second highest court presiding over an appeal from the brother of Hae Min Lee, whom Syed was found guilty of killing in 1999, determined that a Baltimore judge violated her brother’s rights by neglecting to give him enough time to appear in-person at the hearing last September that set Syed free.
-Young Lee, the brother, spoke in court that day by video call from California.
+However, Hae Min Lee’s brother, Young Lee, appealed the judge’s decision, arguing his rights were violated because he wasn’t given enough time to appear in-person at the hearing and instead spoke in court that day by video call from California.
+In a March 28 opinion, two of the three judges on the state’s second highest court agreed in part.

+Young Lee’s lawyers had asked not only that he be able to speak, but to put on evidence and question witnesses.

-Syed’s lawyers, Erica Suter and Brian Zavin, head of the public defender’s appellate division, said the appellate judges failed to examine whether the mistake they identified from the circuit court was harmless.
+Syed’s lawyers, Erica Suter and Brian Zavin, head of the public defender’s appellate division, said the appellate judges failed to examine whether the circuit court’s mistake was harmless.

 While the appellate court judges found that Young Lee had a right to physically attend the Sept.
 19 proceeding in Baltimore, they made clear that the law doesn’t establish that a victim or their advocate has the right to speak at a hearing to vacate a conviction.

-Syed’s lawyers argue Baltimore Circuit Judge Melissa Phinn wouldn’t have upheld the murder conviction, rather than overturn it, if Young Lee had spoken in the courtroom rather than over Zoom, or if Phinn decided not to allow him to speak.
+Syed’s lawyers argued Baltimore Circuit Judge Melissa Phinn would have vacated the murder conviction regardless of whether Young Lee spoke in the courtroom or over Zoom, or if Phinn decided not to allow him to speak.
 Therefore, the error was harmless, Syed’s lawyers argued, quoting from an appeals case where the Maryland appellate court said “it is the policy of this Court not to reverse for harmless error.”

+Known as the “harmless error doctrine,” the legal principle, which holds that errors by trial courts only warrant reversal if they would’ve changed the outcome, began to build steam in the 1870s, said Steve Klepper, a veteran appellate attorney at Kramon & Graham.
+Today, he said, it’s “one of the major doctrines that helps the state win appeals.”

+“It’s hard to see how a modern court system can function without it,” Klepper said.
+“If the trial courts have to keep revisiting their decisions after appeals, they never get to move on to the next case.”

 In a statement, Zavin said “acknowledging that the outcome would not have been different does not diminish the importance of victims’ rights.”